cysouw/diathesis/text/c11_infinitive.md

 ### ~~SBJ › Ø~~ : [ N | – ] *lassen+In­fi­ni­tiv* Reflexive impersonal+evaluative {#sec:infinitive-lassen-reflexive-intransitive}

 When used with intransitive verbs like *arbeiten* 'to work' [@next a], the construction *lassen+In­fi­ni­tiv* leads to an impersonal construction removing the nominative subject.
 This construction obligatorily includes a reflexive pronoun and an adverbial that expresses an evaluation, like *gut* 'well' [@next b].
 The expected valency-simulating pronoun *es* is typically present, but it seems possible to leave it out.
 The conditioning of the presence or absence of *es* needs more investigation [cf. @kunze1996: 649].
 Besides the obvious evaluation as given by the adverb, this diatheses adds an epistemic notion of possibility to the meaning of the verb.
 I propose to call this diathesis ~~Möglichkeitsbewertung~~ in German.
 There is a clear parallel to the impersonal construction without *lassen* in [@next c], see [@sec:adverbial-reflexive-drop].
-This *lassen+In­fi­ni­tiv* diathesis invokes an *ErsatzIn­fi­ni­tiv* [@next d].
+This *lassen+In­fi­ni­tiv* diathesis invokes an *Ersatzin­fi­ni­tiv* [@next d].

 ::: ex
 a.
 Ich arbeite zuhause.